gortali/exam_advanced_programming_ortali/README.md

 which builds a balanced tree starting from this vector, and reset the root with this newly built tree.

-The function `buildBalancedTree` proceeds by recursion.
+The function `buildBalancedTree` (defined as static), proceeds by recursion.
 In particular, the function accepts 3 arguments: the vector, and two numbers `a` and `b` that express the fact that we want to build the subtree for elements in the vector going from index a to index b.
 Then, inside the function, we compute `h` as the mean